Frequently Asked Questions

 Who will review the applications?

 A team of external reviewers (professionals in the social sector) and graduate student fellows guided by Lipman Family Prize staff complete the first two phases of the review process.
-From there, our Prize Committee, comprised of leaders from the social sector, academic and business worlds, will select the finalists and winner for the Prize.
+From there, our Prize Committee – comprised of leaders from the social sector, academic and business worlds – will select the three winners, and subsequently the grand prize winner.

 Will I be able to receive feedback on my application?

-Organizations desiring feedback can request it upon notification.
+Organizations desiring feedback may request it upon application status notification.
 Overall demand for feedback will dictate whether it can be provided through a direct conversation or less ideally in a standard electronic format.

-Will there be a site visit or interview as part of the selection process?
+Will there be a site visit or in-person interview as part of the selection process?

-The three organizations selected as finalists are required to participate in an on-campus interview in March.
+No in-person interaction is required as part of the selection process.
+The three organizations selected as winners are required to participate in a virtual interview in March as finalists for the grand prize.
 No similar requirements exist for organizations not selected as finalists.

 Once Finalists are Chosen